NFL DFS picks, Rams-Buccaneers: Daily Fantasy picks for 'Sunday Night Football'

 Top NFL DFS picks for Rams vs. Buccaneers

 One of McClure's top NFL DFS picks for 'Sunday Night Football' is Rams receiver Puka Nacua.
 One of the top receivers in the league, the third-year pro out of BYU has put together a 73-850-4 receiving line thus far despite missing a game due to injury.
-He's found the end zone in four of his past six games, and the Rams added a new wrinkle last week as he took two carries as well.
+He's found the end zone in four of his past six games, and the Rams added a new wrinkle last week as he took two carries as well, and he already ran for a 45-yard touchdown earlier this season.
 The Bucs rank 21st in Fantasy points given up to opposing receivers, setting up a golden opportunity for Nacua to return value in this spot.
 See who else to roster at SportsLine.

 Another one of McClure's NFL DFS picks is Bucs tight end Cade Otton.
 He had a quiet day last week against the Bills, but he's just two weeks removed from a big 9-82 day against the Patriots.
-He hasn't been targeted less than five times in his past six games, and with Mike Evans still on injured reserve, Otton will likely continue to be a big target that Mayfield can lean on.
+He hasn't been targeted less than five times in his past six games, and with Mike Evans still on injured reserve, Otton will likely continue to be a big target that Mayfield can lean on, especially since the Rams have allowed three TE touchdowns over the last three weeks.
 See more NFL DFS picks at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets at FanDuel if your $5 bet wins.